Benton County detectives seeking man reported missing since 1987

-BENTONVILLE -- Benton County sheriff's detectives are investigating a case of a man reported missing for more than three decades.
+BENTONVILLE -- Benton County Sheriff's Office detectives are investigating a case of a man reported missing for more than three decades.

 The Criminal Investigation Division of the Benton County Sheriff's Office recently received a report of a missing person, who according to family members has been missing since 1987, according to a Monday news release from the Sheriff's Office.